 - Cons: If authentic hardwood is your favored choice, you’ll need to be careful that spills don’t make it onto the floor.
 Moisture exposure can cause the floor to fade and lift over time since the surface isn’t waterproof.
 Hardwood is the more expensive option of the flooring options listed below, so make sure this option fits your budget if you want this floor in your home gym.

 Schedule Your Appointment With 50 Floor Today

-Ready to see all of the amazing options for home gym flooring — right in your home?
+If you want to see these floors in person to make your decision easier, you can use 50 Floor’s convenient at-home shopping experience to see these options up close in your own house.
 You can enjoy the convenience of shopping from home with the experts from 50 Floor.
-We bring the best flooring for home exercise rooms to you, so you can see your options with the exact lighting and other decor elements in your own home.
+We bring the best flooring for home exercise rooms to you so that you can see your options with the exact lighting and other decor elements in your own home.